emer/axon/Rubicon.md

 ## Ventral BG Gating for Goal Selection and Maintenance

 The ventral portion of the basal ganglia (VBG) plays the role of the final "Decider" in the Rubicon framework ([Herd et al., 2021](https://ccnlab.org/papers/HerdKruegerNairEtAl21.pdf)).
-The input layer to the VBG is the _ventral striatum_ (**VS**) (also known as the _nucleus accumbens_ or NAcc), which receives from the vmPFC goal areas (and other relevant sensory input areas), and projects to the _VP_ (ventral pallidum), which then projects to the **MD** thalamus, which is bidirectionally interconnected with the vmPFC goal areas (Figure 1).
+The input layer to the VBG is the _ventral striatum_ (**VS**) (also known as the _nucleus accumbens_ or NAc), which receives from the vmPFC goal areas (and other relevant sensory input areas), and projects to the _VP_ (ventral pallidum), which then projects to the **MD** thalamus, which is bidirectionally interconnected with the vmPFC goal areas (Figure 1).
 If the VBG decides to select the currently-proposed goal state represented in vmPFC, this results in a disinhibition of the MD thalamus, opening up the corticothalamic loop, which updates and locks in the goal representation.
 This gating dynamic was originally captured in the PBWM (prefrontal-cortex basal-ganglia working memory) model ([O'Reilly & Frank, 2006; O'Reilly, 2006)](#references), and has recently been supported by detailed recording and optogenetic manipulation studies in the Svoboda lab [(Inagaki et al, 2022; 2018; Li et al., 2015; Guo et al., 2017; 2014)](#references).

 The VBG is implemented using the [PCore](PCoreBG.md) model, which has **Go** (direct, D1) and **No** (indirect, D2) striatum input layers (specifically the _matrix_ = **Mtx** medium spiny neurons, MSNs).
 These learn whether to gate in and maintain a goal state based on the current BLA state and associated learned information in the OFC, ACC, IL, and PL layers, trained by the phasic **DA** = dopamine signal (see [Dopamine System](#pvlv-phasic-dopamine) below).
 The **GPe**, **GPi** and **STN** layers here are all described in the pcore link and enable the BG to exhibit strongly nonlinear decision dynamics.